makersacademy/CV/README.md

 Formerly a Jack of all trades, soon to be a master of *some*.
 After completing a degree in International Business and Communications, I obtained experience in a diverse range of roles in a variety of countries.
 My experiences span journalism in Italy to managing a startup in Australia.

 Now that I have refined my communication and managerial qualities, I would like to put by investigative mind to good use with a more specialised skill set.
 Enter, Makers Academy.
 This 14 week intensive course will serve to cultivate the coding skills that I have been teaching myself for the past three months, and get me ready to be the developer I was born to be.
-Problem solving, creativity and logic are just some the traits that draw me to this profession, and give me an eagerness to get stuck in.
+Problem solving, creativity and logic are just some of the traits that draw me to this profession, and give me an eagerness to get stuck in.

 ## Skills